Testing conditional independence under isotonicity: Introduction

-Our simulations in Section~\ref{sec:simulations} validate our theory, confirming that our test is not excessively conservative and has power to detect departures from $H_0^{\textnormal{ICI}}$ provided that the signal-to-noise ratio exceeds the critical level determined by our theory.
-As an illustration of an application of the \textnormal{\texttt{PairSwap-ICI}} test on real data, in Section~\ref{sec:experiments} we consider a diabetes data set from the Pima community near Phoenix, Arizona.
+After extending our methodology and theory to multivariate $X$ in Section~\ref{sec:extension}, our simulations in Section~\ref{sec:simulations} validate our theory, confirming that our test is not excessively conservative and has power to detect departures from $H_0^{\textnormal{ICI}}$ provided that the signal-to-noise ratio exceeds the critical rate determined by our theory.
+As an illustration of an application of the \textnormal{\texttt{PairSwap-ICI}} test on real data, in Section~\ref{sec:experiments} we consider a diabetes dataset from the Pima community near Phoenix, Arizona.
 One goal here is to assess which of six variables are individual risk factors for diabetes, after controlling for age.
 Finally, we conclude with a discussion in Section~\ref{sec:discussion}.
 Most proofs are deferred to the Appendix.